HOMER m English, Ancient Greek (Anglicized)

 MANLIUS m Ancient Roman

-Roman family name which was possibly derived from Latin mane
+Roman family name that was possibly derived from Latin mane "morning"

 MARCELLINUS m Ancient Roman

-Roman family name which was derived from MARCELLUS
+Roman family name that was derived from MARCELLUS

 .
 Saint Marcellinus was a pope of the early 4th century who was supposedly martyred during the persecutions of the Roman emperor Diocletian.